 The density of plantation ranges from 1,100 to 3,300 vines per hectare with an average yield of 30 to 35 hectolitres per hectare.
-All of the vines belong to the property and have an average age of 30 years for Belondrade y Lurton and eight years for Quinta Apolonia Belondrade.
+All of the vines belong to the property and have an average age of 30 years for Belondrade y Lurton and eight years for BELONDRADE Quinta Apolonia.

 The vine canes are pruned relatively long because of the high risk of spring frosts and hail.
 De-budding and de-suckering are later carried out to ventilate the vine canopy, and crop thinning is done when necessary to keep down yields.
-Since the beginning, the vineyard is worked sustainably; nowadays is in current organic certification.
+Since the beginning, the vineyard is worked sustainably; and today has acquired the organic certification.

 The vineyard is situated at an altitude of 750 metres with an average rainfall of between 300 and 350mm a year.
 The climate is continental, with characteristic cold and long winters and short hot summers with wide swings of temperature between day and night.